hayes/pothos/packages/plugin-prisma/README.md

 - the `posts` field on the `User` type is now a relay connection using cursor based pagination
 - there is a new `users` query that is also a relay connection

 Everything in this schema is still queryable via a single prisma query.
-The relay connections handle pre-loading like all the other fields.
+The relay connections handles pre-loading like all the other fields.

 ```typescript
 builder.prismaNode('User', {